awsdocs/aws-storagegateway-user-guide/doc_source/managing-volumes.md

 **To create and use a recovery snapshot of a volume from an unreachable gateway**

-1. Open the AWS Storage Gateway console at [https://console\.aws\.amazon\.com/storagegateway/home](https://console.aws.amazon.com/storagegateway/)\.
+1. Open the Storage Gateway console at [https://console\.aws\.amazon\.com/storagegateway/home](https://console.aws.amazon.com/storagegateway/)\.

 1. In the navigation pane, choose **Gateways**\.

 1. Choose the unreachable gateway, and then choose the **Details** tab\.

    A recovery snapshot message is displayed in the tab\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/recorvery-snapshot-message.png)

 1. Choose **Create recovery snapshot** to open the **Create recovery snapshot** dialog box\.

 1. From the list of volumes displayed, choose the volume you want to recover, and then choose **Create snapshots**\.

-   AWS Storage Gateway initiates the snapshot process\.
+   Storage Gateway initiates the snapshot process\.

 1. Find and restore the snapshot\.

 ## Viewing Volume Usage<a name="volume-usage"></a>

-When you write data to a volume, you can view the amount of data stored on the volume in the AWS Storage Gateway Management Console\.
+When you write data to a volume, you can view the amount of data stored on the volume in the Storage Gateway Management Console\.
 The **Details** tab for each volume shows the volume usage information\.

 **To view amount of data written to a volume**

-1. Open the AWS Storage Gateway console at [https://console\.aws\.amazon\.com/storagegateway/home](https://console.aws.amazon.com/storagegateway/)\.
+1. Open the Storage Gateway console at [https://console\.aws\.amazon\.com/storagegateway/home](https://console.aws.amazon.com/storagegateway/)\.

 1. In the navigation pane, choose **Volumes** and then choose the volume you are interested in\.